Tweet at us with the article link and we'll answer any questions you have!

-If you can't see the ball hit the bat...what are these guys looking at?
-Now, I'm sure some eye doctor will say 'it's physically impossible to see the baseball hit the bat' and someone else will tell the story that Ted Williams could read the words on a spinning record as it played...
-I want to be clear, I'm not saying you need to actually SEE THE BALL HIT THE BAT, I am saying that you must be able to visually judge the PATH of the pitch, and see that path in your mind so you can get the bat barrel in the way of the baseball.
+Now, I'm sure that some eye doctors will say 'it's physically impossible to see the baseball hit the bat' while others will tell the story that Ted Williams could read the words on a spinning record as it played...
+I want to be clear, I'm not saying you need to actually SEE THE BALL HIT THE BAT.
+Instead, I am saying that you must be able to visually judge the PATH of the pitch, and see that path in your mind so that you can get the bat barrel in the way of the baseball.

-How is it possible that the ONLY THING ALL COACHES AGREE ON (the need to watch the ball) is not only the first thing that kids are taught, but also the first thing that kids forget the second they get to the field?
+So, how is it possible that the ONLY THING ALL COACHES AGREE ON is not only the first thing that kids are taught, but also the first thing that kids forget the second they get to the field?

 Is it immaturity?
 Impatience?
 Stupidity?
-No. It’s simply that coaches aren’t doing a good enough job PROVING to kids that keeping your ‘eyes on the ball’ is the only way to survive in this terribly difficult game.
+No. It’s simply that coaches aren’t doing a good enough job of PROVING to kids that keeping your "eyes on the ball" is the only way to survive in this terribly difficult game.

 There are many ways to do this.
-I ask my kids all the time, ‘have you ever heard of the blind major league baseball player?’
-Of course, the answer is, ‘no.’ However, I then tell them that there are off balance players all the time, fooled hitters, fielders who make errors, there have been midgets, one-handed men, short and small guys like Dustin Pedrioa...
+I ask my kids all the time, "Have you ever heard of the blind major league baseball player?"
+Of course, the answer is, "no." However, I then tell them that there are off-balance players all the time, fooled hitters, fielders who make errors, one-handed men, and even short and small guys like Dustin Pedrioa...

-and Giant tall guys like Randy Johnson.
-Fat slow guys like Cecil Fielder and skinny fast guys like Tony Campana (he’s a buddy of mine and he’s only 5’8’’ 150…I don’t care what his bio says!).
-But never a blind guy…and the second you pull your head out towards the pitcher during the swing, you BECOME A BLIND HITTER!
+But never a blind guy… The second you pull your head out towards the pitcher during the swing, you BECOME A BLIND HITTER!

 Now, again, whether you think I’m right (I am) or wrong (I’m not) about ‘down and through’ mechanics vs the different mechanics we preach and teach in The Baseball Rebellion Hitting Methodology, you can’t argue that vision, or the act of watching the baseball, is NOT the most important thing whether you are in the field or at the plate.

-I’m going to tell you that when talking to Johnny Narron, Josh Hamilton’s personal hitting coach, he told me that he thinks the difference between the truly great hitters like Josh, A-Rod, ManRam, Bonds, Mays…the list goes on, from an all-star player was ‘two feet of vision’ during a pitched ball.
+When talking to Johnny Narron, Josh Hamilton’s personal hitting coach, he told me that he thinks what separates the truly great hitters like Josh, A-Rod, Manny, Bonds, and Mays, from other all-star players, is ‘two feet of vision’ during a pitched ball.

 Now think about that.
-2 feet of vision in a pitch that travels roughly 54 feet (taking 6 feet off of 60.6 for the stride and release of the pitch) that is less than 4% difference!
+2 feet of vision in a pitch that travels roughly 54 feet.
+That is less than a 4% difference!